 Professional background

-Dr Tom Lumbers is an honorary consultant cardiologist at University College London Hospitals (UCLH) and Barts Heart Centre, UKRI Rutherford fellow at University College London, and visiting scientist at the Broad Institute of Harvard and MIT.
+Professor Tom Lumbers is an honorary consultant cardiologist at University College London Hospitals (UCLH) and Barts Heart Centre, professorial research fellow at University College London, and a visiting scientist at the Broad Institute of Harvard and MIT.

-After graduating in medicine from Cambridge University with double distinction he went on trained in clinical cardiology at UCLH and Barts Heart Centre.
-Alongside his clinical work, he received a PhD in molecular biology from Imperial College London and subsequently completed post-doctoral training in genetic epidemiology at University College London, as an NIHR clinical lecturer in cardiology.
+After graduating in medicine from Cambridge University with double distinction he trained in clinical cardiology at UCLH and Barts Heart Centre.
+Alongside his clinical work, he received a Ph.D. in Molecular Biology from Imperial College London and completed post-doctoral training in Genetic Epidemiology at University College London, as an NIHR Clinical Lecturer in Cardiology and UKRI Rutherford Fellow.

-Tom’s clinical work is based at UCLH and the Barts Heart Centre with interests in general cardiology, heart failure and clinical genetics.
-He leads the inpatient heart failure service at UCLH and is a member of the NIH ClinGen Dilated Cardiomyopathy Expert Group.
+Tom’s clinical work is based at UCLH and the Barts Heart Centre with interests in general cardiology, atrial fibrillation and heart failure.
+He leads the inpatient heart failure service at UCLH.
+He works with the European Society of Cardiology on clinical practice guidelines, with is a member of the NIH ClinGen Dilated Cardiomyopathy Expert Group, and the International Consortium for Heath Outcomes Measurement Cardiometabolic group.

 Languages spoken